run2bizdocs/documentation/en-us/docs/4biz-helium/platform-administration/logs-and-auditing/audit040-configure.md

 title: Configure Audit 0.4.0
-Description: The purpose of this document is to provide the technical guidance for installation and configurations for the use of the Audit functionality, version 0.4.0 (itsm-audit-0.4.0) of CITSmart Workflow 8.
+Description: The purpose of this document is to provide the technical guidance for installation and configurations for the use of the Audit functionality, version 0.4.0 (itsm-audit-0.4.0) of 4biz tracker 8.
 # Configure Audit 0.4.0

-The purpose of this document is to provide the technical guidance for installation and configurations for the use of the Audit functionality, version 0.4.0 (itsm-audit-0.4.0) of CITSmart Workflow 8.
+The purpose of this document is to provide the technical guidance for installation and configurations for the use of the Audit functionality, version 0.4.0 (itsm-audit-0.4.0) of 4biz tracker 8.

 Before getting started
 -----------------